tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Alternative PK and SK
 - GSI's have their own RCU and WCU allocations
 - Attributes - ALL, KEYS_ONLY, INCLUDE
+- GSI's are an alternative view on the base table with alternative PK and SK they have their own RCU and WRU and can be created at any time
+- GSI's are sparse, only items which have values in the new PK and optional SK are added
+- GSI's are always eventually consistent, replication between base and GSI is Asynchronous